Attachment-Based Therapy (ABT)

 What is Attachment Therapy?

 Attachment-Based Therapy focuses on how your early relationships shape the way you connect with others today.
-It helps you understand patterns in relationships and how to build more secure, healthy connections.

 How Does Attachment-Based Therapy Work?